William O'Neil: Personal life

-O'Neil was married and had four children.
+O'Neil married Fey Seifert in 1952 and had four children.
 He stated in a 2002 interview that one of the books which was an early influence on him was Gerald Loeb's The Battle for Investment Survival.
 According to O'Neil, this is the best book on the market.
 Other investors he studied were Bernard Baruch, Jesse Livermore, Jack Dreyfus, and Nicolas Darvas.
 He also admired Thomas Edison.

 In 2007, O'Neil started donating to his alma mater, Southern Methodist University and funded a chair in business journalism at SMU's Meadows School of the Arts.
 He then endowed a professorship in markets and freedom and created the William J. O'Neil Center for Global Markets and Freedom at the university's Cox School of Business.

 O'Neil died on May 28, 2023, at age 90.
 After his death, Investor’s Business Daily released a special tribute to O’Neil’s “inspirational life”.